Dan0sz/wp-help-scout-docs-shortcodes/README.md

 /* That's all, stop editing!
 Happy publishing. */
 ````

-Yes, it requires quite a bit of manual labor, but it has a few perks:
+Yes, it requires quite a bit of manual labor to set it up, but it has a few perks:

 - **SEO**: You can decide the URL structure yourself, which makes it much more attractive to search bots.
 - **Use your site's layout**: You're working in WordPress, which increases recognizability for your users!